binge-coder/dropdown_functionality/README.md

 `git clone https://github.com/binge-coder/dropdown_functionality.git ~/dropdown_files`
 3. Copy sxhkd folder from cloned repo to ~/.config/ `cp -r ~/dropdown_files/sxhkd ~/.config/ `
-4. make changes to sxhkdrc as per your use case
+4. make changes to sxhkdrc as per your use case see. open the sxhkdrc file and read the instructions .
-### changes
+5. see for valid keybindings and format of skhkdrc: https://github.com/baskerville/sxhkd/blob/master/doc/sxhkd.1.asciidoc#configuration